PaperPrototype/Course-Guidebook/Detail Guidelines/english.md

 ```

 The exception to the rule is when showing code that has already been shown, but that has only changed slightly.

-## DETAIL_GUIDELINE_009
-**CLEAR COURSE PREREQUISITES**

-When making a course it must have prerequisite courses going from beginner to your course.
-If there is not a fully fleshed out course path, then at least have courses planned to fill the gaps.
-Here at Nanite we try to focus on the core courses to get people up and running, so usually we will already have the appropriate prerequisite courses made for beginner subjects.
-Feel free to build courses on top of ours (on top meaning our courses are a prerequisite to yours), actually we HIGHLY encourage this!

 ## DETAIL_GUIDELINE_010